Canon G7 X Mark II vs Leica CL

 It is notable that the CL has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

 Both the G7X Mark II and the CL are recent models that are part of the current product line-up.
 The G7X Mark II replaced the earlier Canon G7 X, while the CL does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon G7 X Mark II vs Leica CL

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Canon G7 X Mark II or the Leica CL – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.